Rapptz/discord.py/docs/guide/interactions/modals.rst

     will cause unexpected behavior.

-Modal fields can be modified at an instance level by attribute access.
-For example, to change the label of the ``name`` field to ``"Your Name"``:
+You can customize individual modal instances with normal attribute access and assignment, For example, to change the label of the ``name`` field to ``"Your Name"``:

 .. code-block:: python3